-As discussion in Chapter Four, field surveys were conducted in the DSA.
-The Proposed Action would result in wetland and streams within the DSA being impacted through filling or culverting.
-Table 5-18 details the impacts on wetlands and streams from the Proposed Action for the full build out of the air cargo facility at CVG and to disclose the maximum impact.
-It should be noted, the final design and phasing of the air cargo facility is currently underway and could result in less impacts to streams and wetland.
+As discussed in Chapter Four, field surveys were conducted in the DSA.
+The Proposed Action would result in w etland and streams within the DSA being impacted through filling or culverting.
+Table 5-18 details the impacts on wetlands and streams from the Proposed Action for the air cargo facility at CVG.